|« PreviousNext »|

 We expect your application to consume only a certain amount of CPU resources in a period of time.
 If the application consumes more than your instance's allotted CPU resources, we temporarily limit the instance so it operates at a low CPU level.
 If your instance continues to use all of its allotted resources, its performance will degrade.
 We will increase the time that we limit its CPU level, thus increasing the time before the instance is allowed to burst again.

-"Avg CPU Utilization" graph in the AWS Management Console to determine whether your
+CPU Utilization" graph in the AWS Management Console to determine whether your instance is regularly

-load balancer), or move to a larger instance type.
-For more information about Auto
+balancer), or move to a larger instance type.
+For more information, see the

 The following figures show the three suboptimal profiles from the preceding section and what it might look like when the instance consumes its allotted resources and we have to limit its CPU level.
 If the instance consumes its allotted resources, we restrict it to the low background level.